lucassene/CapsuleWars/README.md

 # CapsuleWars
 > A 3D multiplayer FPS (First Person Shooter) made in Godot, using GDScript.

 A small project developed to allow up to 6 players play a short and fun FPS match online.
-The game has many features present in the majority games of the genre and shows the capabilities of Godot engine.
+The game has many features present in the majority of games of the genre and shows some of Godot's engine capabilities.

 ![](https://i.ibb.co/2kkhrkp/Capsule-Wars-Screen.jpg)